 - 2.1 Senate: to approve the standard assessment regulations and any amendments to these. - 2.2 Academic Standards and Education Committee (ASEC): to review the assessment regulations periodically and recommend amendments to Senate. - 2.3 Assessment Boards: to implement the assessment regulations.
-The Assessment Board derives its authority from the University Senate.
+The Assessment Boards derive authority from the University Senate.

-3. LINKS TO OTHER BU DOCUMENTS
+3. ACCESSING OTHER RELEVANT BU DOCUMENTS